Readit News logoReadit News

 apetrovic commented on OpenAI didn’t copy Scarlett Johansson’s voice for ChatGPT, records show washingtonpost.com/techno... · Posted by u/richardatlarge

-pseudosavant · a year ago
+pseudosavant · 2 years ago

 Exactly.
 Lots of voices sound like other peoples’ voices.
 We aren’t that unique.